Seremba/Seremba/README.md

 Backend: Node, Express, MongoDB, SQL, SQLITE

 - 🌱 I am currently working on being a fullstack programmer building with React and Node
--  💬 Ask me about Java, React, and Open Source contribution
+-  💬 Ask me about Node, React, and Open Source contribution
 - 📫 How to reach me: pserembae@gmail.com
 - 😄 Pronouns: He/Him